-Tasty and texture rich barbecue cauliflower bowls are easy to make!
-Barbecue cauliflower bites contrast with creamy ranch, avocado and sweet mango atop a bed of your favorite greens sprinkled with sunflower seeds.
+Tasty and texture rich BBQ Cauliflower Bowls are easy to make!
+Barbecue cauliflower bites contrast with creamy Homemade Ranch with Yogurt or Dairy Free Ranch Dressing, avocado and sweet mango atop a bed of your favorite greens sprinkled with sunflower seeds.
+Make homemade Smoky Bourbon BBQ Sauce to take this summer favorite over the top!
 This recipe is vegetarian or vegan and easily gluten free.

 Cravings for BBQ didn’t stop when I adopted a vegetarian diet.
 Not for this Texas native.
 However, I’ve since found new ways to enjoy it in surprising and delicious ways.